Tips for Building a Home in Missouri

 Another way to fund your home build is by selling your home and becoming a renter.
 This approach would see you move out of your existing home into a rental property while your home is being built.
 The proceeds of your sale would fund your construction project and (hopefully) your rental costs, allowing you to avoid a construction loan.
 The biggest downside of this approach is that, in many cases, homeowners who decide to sell and rent have to endure the process of moving multiple times.
 To make matters worse, moving into a smaller rental property while your home is being built may mean paying for storage –– which can quickly eat into your home equity.

 There is a way to sell your home, access your valuable home equity, and become a renter –– all without moving.
-Truehold’s sale-leaseback lets homeowners sell their homes and then continue to live in their familiar spaces while paying rent for as long as they need.
+Truehold’s sell and stay transaction lets homeowners sell their homes and then continue to live in them as renters.
 For those building a home in Missouri, this solution means accessing your home equity while still having a comfortable place to live until your new home is move-in ready.
-Whether this takes six months, a year, or more, Truehold provides flexibility while you wait for your life’s next chapter to begin.

 Building a home is an exciting journey.
 With Truehold, it’s one you don’t have to embark on alone.
-Whether you’re looking for a St. Louis sale-leaseback or Kansas City sale-leaseback, our team is ready to help.
-Connect with a Truehold advisor today to get a cash offer on your home and see how we can make building a home in Missouri just a little bit easier.
+Whether you’re looking for a St. Louis sell and stay transaction or Kansas City sell and stay transaction, our team is ready to help.
+Connect with a Truehold representative today to see how we can make building a home in Missouri just a little bit easier.

 Sources: